Jacqueline B. Vaughn

 Jacqueline Barbara Vaughn (née Robinson; July 27, 1935 – January 22, 1994) was an American Chicago Public Schools special education teacher and labor leader.
 Vaughn is noted as the first African-American and first woman to serve as president of the Chicago Teachers Union, the nation's third largest teachers union local from August 1984 until her death in January 1994.

 Vaughn served as President of the Illinois Federation of Teachers (1989–1994), and Vice–President of the American Federation of Teachers (1974–1994).
 Vaughn led what has been called one of the "mightiest teachers unions in the nation."
 Vaughn was famous for her fashion sense and her no-nonsense negotiation style in contract talks.
-Her ability to build consensus between the leadership team, the teachers and school support staff garnered respect from those in and out to the educational system.
+Her ability to build consensus between the leadership team, the teachers and school support staff garnered respect from those in and out of the educational system.
 Vaughn spent much of her career trying to reform the educational system.
 Through her vision, the CTU Quest Center was created to give school professionals a place to design more effective teaching methods and student learning techniques.
 Chicago Mayor Richard M. Daley called Vaughn "a courageous and tireless champion for men and women working in our most noble profession, teaching."